What's a Wicking Bed?

 Wicking beds are great at maintaining consistent moisture content.
 The soil in the garden bed stays moist, without getting too wet or too dry.
 Contrast this to a drip irrigation system that floods the garden bed every few days, and progressively lets it dry out.
 Consistency of soil conditions (especially moisture and temperature) is the key to growing great veggies.
 Wicking beds make growing your own food a breeze!

-We can install our Raised Cypress Garden Beds as Wicking Beds.
-After installing your custom made raised garden bed, we create a water proof reservoir in the base.
-A foam underlay is used to plastic prevent the plastic liner from being damaged.
+We can install a raised garden bed as a wicking beds.
+After installing your custom made raised garden bed, we create a water proof reservoir in the base using a potable grade plastic liner 500 microns thick (half a millimteer).
 We fill reservoir with scoria or gravel, add a layer of geofabric and then top the planter up with the premium blended soil growing medium.

 The overflow pipe on our wicking beds enables you to easily check the water level of the garden bed.
 If the level has dropped more than a few centimetres below the surface –then it’s time to top up.